© 2017 – Routledge

 "This book is unique in that it provides a forward looking full-scale gender analysis that moves beyond common perceptions of women as vulnerable victims to show there are no universal experiences of climate change.
 Gender is highly relevant but in complex ways." – Annica Kronsell, Professor, Political Science, Lund University, Sweden

 "These are elegantly written essays that urgently address the dearth of information about the implications of climate change by gender in the rich countries.
-This volume takes stock of the current global order and sets a compelling research and political agenda for tackling the systemic changes needed for progress whilst remaining sensitive to the intersectionality of experiences brought to life through this important book." – Isabella Bakker, FRSC, Distinguished Research Professor, York University
+This volume takes stock of the current global order and sets a compelling research and political agenda for tackling the systemic changes needed for progress whilst remaining sensitive to the intersectionality of experiences brought to life through this important book." – Isabella Bakker, FRSC, Distinguished Research Professor, York University, Canada

 "By putting gender at the centre of its analysis and policy discussions this path-breaking book highlights that climate change poses inescapable challenges for all of us.
 Crucially it also points to the need for activism and contestation in order to forge a sustainable and fairer world for future generations." – Rhonda Sharp, Professor of Economics, University of South Australia, Australia and former President of the International Association for Feminist Economics